 You’re handling raw meat, always clean your dog’s bowl, tools, and prep area after dealing with raw meat.

-Feeding a raw diet is only beneficial when feeding the appropriate foods in the appropriate amounts.
+A raw diet is only beneficial when the appropriate food is served in the correct amounts.